 Index, pp. 311-315.

-Pennsylvania Railroad Technical and Historical Society, hardcover, 624 pages, 11 x 8.75 x 2 in., mostly Color with some Black and White (historical) photographs, diagrams, various data and tables of equipment.
+Pennsylvania Railroad Technical and Historical Society, hardcover, 624 pages, 11 x 8.75 x 2 in., mostly Color with some B&W (historical) photographs, diagrams, various data and tables of equipment.

 These books will be sold as a set only.